Bernard-Joshua/Data-Structures/README.md

 # Data-Structures
-University Assignments (COS3000*)
+University Assignments (COS3000.) <br/>
-*Do feel free to improve my code if you see that it can be improved.
+Do feel free to improve my code if you see that it can be improved. <br/>
-*Please add comments to your improvements :)
+Please add comments to your improvements :) <br/>